 Related books

 These are memorable summary highlights from ReadSprint’s breakdown of Start With Why: How Great Leaders Inspire Everyone to Take Action.
-Use them as rapid review cues, not as a replacement for active recall or chapter review.
+Each one now has a share-ready preview, a native mobile share flow, and a clean landing page that brings people back to the full reading context.

 In this chapter Sinek argues that people often behave as if they already understand others' motivations, which leads to poor decisions and ineffective leadership.